-We may prepay amounts due under the Term Loan for a fee equal to (i) \$120,000, if such prepayment is made on or before May 18, 2012; (ii) \$60,000, if such prepayment is made after May 18, 2012, but on or before May 18, 2013; or (iii) zero, if such prepayment is made after May 18, 2013.
+We may prepay amounts due under the Term Loan for a fee equal to (i) \$60,000, if such prepayment is made on or before May 18, 2013; or (ii) zero, if such prepayment is made after May 18, 2013.

 In addition to the terms and conditions of the Term Loan, the Second Loan Modification Agreement reduced our maximum borrowing capacity under the revolving credit facility (the "Line of Credit" and together with the Term Loan the "Credit Facilities") from \$5.0 million to \$1.0 million and extended its maturity date until May 18, 2012.
-We expect to further extend this maturity date as necessary.